Group Play Therapy

 To give parents and family members the opportunity to understand the child’s social level and learn to support them as they are integrated in the community.

-Provide opportunities for children to develop emotional and mental strength through play.
+Provide opportunities for children to develop emotional and social skills through play.

 Each playgroup consists of a maximum of 3 children.